-Perhaps like me you were raised to be caring, considerate and helpful, to do as we are asked and to work hard.
-These qualities work really well in many areas of our life but at work they can leave us over worked and undervalued.
+Perhaps, like me, you were raised to be caring, considerate and helpful, to do as we are asked and to work hard.
+These qualities work well in many areas of our life but at work they can leave us over worked and undervalued.

 Consistently putting the needs of others before our own is rarely a conscious choice.

-It creeps up on us and one day we look around to find that we are prioritizing and supporting the careers of others.
+It creeps up on us and one day we look around to find that we are prioritising and supporting the careers of others.

 We give to others.
 We take care of others.
 We work late into the evening finishing work others have deemed most important.
 We put our own priorities and needs to one side while we support the priorities of others.